 When we mixed up their names and accidentally called Owen “Jackson”: were we deluded or confused?

 Or, as we had to keep reminding ourselves, were these just the behaviors of any second-time parent?
+Would we also be sharing clothes, making photo collages and comparisons, and occasionally mixing up their names even if Jackson was still here?

-Then there are the behaviors we know are different because we lost a child.
+On the flip side, there are some other parenting behaviors we know are different because we lost a child.
 For example, we monitor Owen’s vital signs (heart rate and respiration) whenever he is asleep using an Owlet sock on his left foot.
 We also say “goodnight” with just a touch more gravity than we ever did before.
 Sleep training Owen (in Jackson’s crib, no less) has undoubtedly been made harder by the fact that the last sound I ever heard from Jackson was the sound of him crying before putting himself to sleep.
 And yes, we are a touch more cautious about all the other things, too, like germs and driving, because statistically he is more likely to succumb to injury or death from these dangers than from sleeping in his crib.
 Although it may seem like a rabbit hole to imagine all the ways Owen could be harmed, I have actually found that it helps me stay sane to recognize all the ways I already tolerate risk and uncertainty (e.g., by taking him out in public and commuting with him in my car).
 I tell myself “If I can drive and leave him at daycare, I can put him down to sleep in his crib.”

 I’ll admit, tolerating uncertainty has never been my jam.
 Always a bit prone to anxiety, my brain tends to be on the lookout for ways to ensure certainty and steer clear of unpleasant surprises.
 This often manifests as excessive worry.
 But I’ve now learned that worrying doesn’t actually make things more certain or more controllable; I always used to worry about Jackson’s safety and yet we were completely blind-sided by his unpreventable death.
 Life simply was, is, and always will be uncertain and uncontrollable to some degree; worrying only gives us a false sense of certainty, or the illusion of control.
 I learned I had a choice: a) live in an uncertain world, or b) live in an uncertain world AND be consumed with useless worry.
 It’s not easy, but I try to let go of my worries day in and day out.